Pauline Parmentier: 2012

 In late May, the unseeded Parmentier upset the top seed Sabine Lisicki (who was then ranked world No. 12 in the singles ranking) in the first round of the Internationaux de Strasbourg.
-She then defeated Stéphanie Foretz in the second round and Alexandra Panova in the quarterfinals to reach her first WTA singles semifinal since winning the title in Bad Gastein; she lost her semifinal to her compatriot and unseeded wildcard Alizé Cornet in three sets.
+She then defeated Stéphanie Foretz in the second round and Alexandra Panova in the quarterfinals to reach her first WTA Tour singles semifinal since winning the title in Bad Gastein; she lost her semifinal to her compatriot and unseeded wildcard Alizé Cornet in three sets.

 At the US Open, as an unseeded player, Parmentier defeated No. 25 seed Yanina Wickmayer in the second round before losing to No. 5 seed Petra Kvitová in the third; it was the first time that she had advanced to the third round of the main draw in a Grand Slam tournament.

 2013

-In 2013, Parmentier won only one match (Auckland, held in the first week of January) and exited the first round nine times in ten WTA singles main-draw events, including the Australian Open, French Open and Wimbledon.
+In 2013, Parmentier won only one match (Auckland, held in the first week of January) and exited the first round nine times in ten singles main-draw events, including the Australian Open, French Open and Wimbledon.
 She missed several events in April and May because of a right shoulder injury.
 In the second half of the year, she played the singles events of eleven tournaments (ten of those on ITF level), including the US Open qualifying event.

-2014: French Open fourth round
+2014: French Open 4th round

 In the first week of January, the unseeded Parmentier lost in the semifinals of the $25k tournament in Hong Kong to Elizaveta Kulichkova in three sets after having defeated top seed Magda Linette in the first round and eighth-seeded Mayo Hibi in the quarterfinals.

 At the French Open, Parmentier achieved her career-best singles showing in a Grand Slam tournament.
 She had received a main-draw wildcard and was ranked world No. 145 in the WTA rankings coming into that tournament.
 There she defeated three players then ranked in the top 100 (the No. 17 seed Roberta Vinci, the unseeded Yaroslava Shvedova and the unseeded Mona Barthel) before losing to the unseeded Garbiñe Muguruza in the fourth round.

 2016

-In the first five months of 2016, Parmentier reached at least the last eight of the singles main draw in four WTA tournaments as a lucky loser, unseeded player or wildcard; she lost to No. 8 seed, Dominika Cibulková, in the semifinals in Katowice (that was her first singles semifinal appearance on the WTA Tour since the 2012 Internationaux de Strasbourg) and was defeated in the singles quarterfinals in Monterrey, Rabat and Strasbourg.
+In the first five months of 2016, Parmentier reached at least the last eight of the singles main draw in four WTA Tour tournaments as a lucky loser, unseeded player or wildcard; she lost to No. 8 seed, Dominika Cibulková, in the semifinals in Katowice (that was her first singles semifinal appearance on the WTA Tour since the 2012 Internationaux de Strasbourg) and was defeated in the singles quarterfinals in Monterrey, Rabat and Strasbourg.

 She was the No. 88 in the singles rankings coming into the French Open, defeating No. 31 seed Monica Niculescu in the first round and Irina Falconi in the second before losing to No. 8 seed, Timea Bacsinszky, in the third.

-In July, the unseeded Parmentier reached her fifth and final WTA singles quarterfinal of the year at the Bucharest tournament, where she lost to Vania King.
+In July, the unseeded Parmentier reached her fifth and final WTA singles quarterfinal of the year at the Bucharest Open, in which she lost to Vania King.